PySpark filter()

 .show(truncate=False)

-If you are coming from SQL background, you can use that knowledge in PySpark to filter DataFrame rows with SQL expressions.
+If you have an SQL background, you can use that knowledge in PySpark to filter DataFrame rows with SQL expressions.

 df.filter("gender == 'M'").show()